Immune to Flinching

-- Devil May Cry Dante's most powerful Devil Trigger, Majin Form, is a walking fortress, it is the only Devil Trigger in series so far to grant Dante true invulnerability, as in he can’t possibly be hurt or knocked down in this form, be it a Mook or the True Final Boss, he is untouchable.
+- Devil May Cry Dante's most powerful Devil Trigger, Majin Form, is a walking fortress.
+It is the only Devil Trigger in the series so far to grant Dante true invulnerability—he can’t possibly be hurt or knocked down in this form.
+Be it a Mook or the True Final Boss, he is untouchable.

 - The Poise stats in Dark Souls granted by heavier armor to compensate for its weight makes you more capable of taking damage without having your actions interrupted or getting stunned.
 All characters, including enemies, have Poise.
-Being hit drains Poise which regenerates after a moment, much like a hidden stamina bar.
+Being hit drains Poise, which regenerates after some time without being hit, much like a hidden stamina bar.
 When Poise is completely drained, the character becomes stunned.
 Having one more point of Poise than is being dealt will prevent the character from being stunned by that hit.
 This proved to be rather difficult to balance, and was reworked rather heavily from game to game.